pocesar/node-stratum/README.md

   }
 });

-server.on('mining', function(req, callback){
+server.on('mining', function(req, deferred){
     switch (req.method){
         case 'mining.subscribe':
-            // req.params[0] -> if filled, it's the User Agent, like CGMiner sends
+            // req.params[0] -> if filled, it's the User Agent, like CGMiner/CPUMiner sends
-            // Just fill the callback, the promise will be resolved and the data sent to the connected client callback([subscription, extranonce1, extranonce2_size]);
+            // Just resolve the deferred, the promise will be resolved and the data sent to the connected client deferred.resolve([subscription, extranonce1, extranonce2_size]);
             break;
     }
 });

-server.start();
+server.listen();
 ```

 You can connect to Stratum servers as well: